Jeremy Piven: Career

 One of Piven's early roles was Spike in Lucas (1986).
 His first important role came in 1992 when he became a regular cast member on HBO's The Larry Sanders Show, where he played head writer Jerry.
 He left the show in the second season after growing tired of the role, because his character was not given much of a background.

 In 1993, he portrayed George Costanza on the show-within-a-show scene in the two-part Seinfeld episode "The Pilot".
 He was a supporting cast member on the last three seasons of the sitcom Ellen, where he played Ellen's cousin Spence.
 He also starred in and produced the short-lived ABC dramedy series Cupid, and voiced Elongated Man in three episodes of Justice League Unlimited.

 Beginning in 2004, Piven achieved significant success as the fast-talking, acerbic Hollywood agent Ari Gold in the HBO series Entourage.
 He received Emmy nominations for Best Supporting Actor for four straight years, from 2005 to 2008, and won the award in 2006, 2007 and 2008.
 He also received Golden Globe nominations for the role from 2005 to 2010, and won in 2008.

-Piven has appeared in numerous successful films, including Grosse Pointe Blank, Singles, Very Bad Things, The Family Man, Black Hawk Down, The Kingdom, Heat, PCU, Old School, Rock N Rolla, Serendipity, Smokin' Aces, and Runaway Jury.
+Piven has appeared in numerous films, including Judgment Night, Grosse Pointe Blank, Singles, Very Bad Things, The Family Man, Black Hawk Down, The Kingdom, Heat, PCU, Old School, Rock N Rolla, Serendipity, Smokin' Aces, and Runaway Jury.
 He has also made cameo appearances in Rush Hour 2 and the U.S. release of Cars.

 In 2007, Piven appeared in the video for "Drivin' Me Wild", the third single from rapper Common's seventh album, Finding Forever.
 The two were co-stars in Smokin' Aces and appeared together when Piven hosted SNL in January 2007.